syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Customizing the zoom level

-You can set the zoom level of the map layer by using `MapZoomPanBehavior.ZoomLevel` property.
+You can set the zoom level of the map layer by using the `MapZoomPanBehavior.ZoomLevel` property.

-The default `MapZoomPanBehavior.ZoomLevel` value is 1 which will show the whole map in the viewport for `MapTileLayer`.
+The default `MapZoomPanBehavior.ZoomLevel` value is 1, which will show the whole map in the viewport for `MapTileLayer`.

 {% tabs %}